replayableio/cli/README.md

-# Add Desktop Instant Replays
+# Replayable CLI + SDK

+Why double-back when you can capture it the first time?
+Playback and share exactly what happened with Replayable's desktop replay buffer.

-This package allows you to programmatically create and embed desktop replays within git commits, pull requests, bug reports, jira tickets, and even within log files.
+This package allows you to control the Replayable desktop application from the CLI or SDK.

+You can easily embed desktop replays within git commits, pull requests, bug reports, jira tickets, and even within log files.

 Desktop replays are a great way to share context behind problems and document the application state within logs, tickets and more.